osrf/gazebo_tutorials/physics_params/tutorial.md

 [here](http://sdformat.org/spec?ver=1.6&elem=physics#ode_solver)

 1. `type` The type of the solvers in ODE.
 There are two types: `world` and `quick`.
-`world` step is using the direct method called Dantzig and the `quick` step uses an iterative Projected Gauss-Seidel (PGS) method. `world` step gives an accurate solution if it is able to solve the problem, while `quick` step depends on the number of iterations to reach an accurate enough solution.
+`world` step uses a direct method called Dantzig, and the `quick` step uses an iterative Projected Gauss-Seidel (PGS) method. `world` step gives an accurate solution if it is able to solve the problem, while `quick` step depends on the number of iterations to reach an accurate enough solution.

-    The following two videos show the double pendulum simulation with `world` step and `quick` step, it is clear that the contacts between the ground and the double pendulum base are stable for `world` step, while unstable (with the contacts disappearing and appearing for each time step) for `quick` step.
+    The following two videos show the double pendulum simulation with `world` step and `quick` step.
+It is clear that the contacts between the ground and the double pendulum base are stable for `world` step, while unstable (with the contacts disappearing and appearing for each time step) for `quick` step.